Skip to Content

 How to Remove an Executor.

-If the Executor will not alter his behavior and correct any damage to the interested person’s satisfaction, the judge will hold a hearing.
-At this hearing, the Estate Planning Lawyer will present the evidence gathered, using the court’s Rules of Evidence and Procedure.
-If after hearing all the evidence the judge finds that grounds exist for removal, the judge can order the fiduciary’s removal and surcharge the fiduciary for damages.
+The judge will hold a hearing if the Executor will not alter his behavior and correct any damage to the interested person’s satisfaction.
+At this hearing, the Estate Planning Lawyer will present the evidence gathered using the court’s Rules of Evidence and Procedure.
+If, after hearing all the evidence, the judge finds that grounds exist for removal, the judge can order the fiduciary’s removal and surcharge the fiduciary for damages.

 Experienced Executor Removal Attorneys Reduce Costs.

 Retaining an attorney experienced with Executor removal will save time and money.
-An experienced Estate Litigation Attorney will assemble and present the evidence so the judge can properly rule as quickly as possible.
+An experienced Estate Litigation Attorney will assemble and present the evidence so the judge can adequately rule as quickly as possible.

 Common Questions About Executor Removals.